Information Security at Swiss Re

 Following the respective vulnerability assessment and patching processes as referenced in Swiss Re Security Standards, platform owners regularly monitor their systems for critical vulnerabilities where required and check security alert announcements from hardware and software vendors.

 Vulnerability scans and penetration tests are performed on a frequent basis.
-Its output is evaluated, rated and addressed if deemed necessary.
+The outputs are evaluated, rated and addressed.

-Antivirus software and other security controls are implemented and configured to automatically monitor Swiss Re’s IT environment in order to prevent the introduction of cyber threats from malware that may exploit vulnerabilities.
+Anti-virus software and other security controls are implemented and configured to automatically monitor Swiss Re’s IT environment to prevent the introduction of cyber threats from malware that may exploit vulnerabilities.

-Swiss Re has implemented a holistic and consistent risk mitigation process to identify and assess the cyber resilience of third parties providing goods or services to any of Swiss Re’s legal entities.
+At Swiss Re, we apply a holistic and risk-based approach to managing and assuring the cyber resilience of third parties that provide goods or services to our legal entities worldwide.

 Incident Response

-We regularly test the effectiveness of our incident response plans via simulation exercises involving cross-functional stakeholders, evolving them based upon the lessons learned from each exercise.
+We regularly test the effectiveness of our incident response plans via simulation exercises involving cross-functional stakeholders, evolving them based upon the lessons learnt from each exercise.

-In the event of security incidents, we have in place global and regional incident response procedures, including appropriate reporting channels such as 24/7 contact lines as well as a whistleblowing hotline.
-Our breach detection and containment procedures consider the potential business, reputational, legal, and regulatory impact on our company.
-They also entail assessing whether the incident is an actual data breach which could have consequences for individuals and determining who needs to be notified, such as regulatory authorities, individual data subjects, or other stakeholders.
+In the event of security incidents, we follow global and regional incident response procedures, which include appropriate reporting channels such as 24/7 contact lines as well as a whistleblowing hotline.
+Our breach detection and containment procedures consider the potential business, reputational, legal and regulatory impact on our company.
+These procedures also entail assessing whether the incident is an actual data breach – one which could have consequences for individuals and determining who needs to be notified, such as regulatory authorities, individual data subjects or other stakeholders.
 To this end, we use the most effective communication channels depending on the severity and scale of the breach, including our public website when appropriate.

 We involve all relevant internal and external stakeholders in our attempt to minimise the harm to Swiss Re and affected individuals.
 We are constantly monitoring the threat environment and have prepared lines of communication both internally and externally with forensic investigation partners, information-sharing centres, law enforcement and regulators.
 Our plans aim to mitigate and resolve such incidents to minimise harm to the company and to data subjects.

-Mandatory training sessions for all employees are part of Swiss Re's corporate culture and governance.
-To ensure that assigned trainings are completed, training activities are monitored and tracked in a central system.
-Training includes general introduction, code of conduct, information security awareness, customised courses for specific functions or skills and subject-specific compliance trainings such as anti-fraud, anti-money laundering, bribery & corruption, data protection etc.
+Mandatory eLearnings (online learning modules) for all employees are part of Swiss Re's corporate culture and governance.
+To ensure that assigned trainings are completed, training assignments are monitored and tracked in a central system.

 Contact us:

-If you have questions about this topic, please contact our Group Chief Security Officer, Simon Jenner, and his team.
+If you have questions about this topic, please contact our Group Chief Information Security Officer, Simon Jenner.